Gone are the days when it was down to the financial director alone to keep his or her fingers on the purse strings.

 Budgeting skills can be applied to how you manage projects or lead a team.
-Although your job description might not require traditional budgeting as a skill, once you have the basics under your belt – you can apply it as a non-financial budgeting technique to manage time, resources, etc.
+Although your job description might not require traditional budgeting as a skill, once you have the basics under your belt – you will be quickly able to apply it in non-financial budgeting.

 Employers look for techies who have a broader range of skills set outside of their forte in technology.
 Getting yourself into good habits can help you set yourself apart when it comes time to getting hired or getting promoted.